Venus In Capricorn Is Bringing All The Love

 January 7th, 2026: Venus and Mars align in Capricorn, heightening our predictions.

-January 9th, 2026: Venus in Capricorn opposes Jupiter retrograde in Cancer, energizing our auras.
+January 9th, 2026: Venus in Capricorn opposes Jupiter retrograde in Cancer, energising our auras.

 January 15th, 2026: Venus in Capricorn sextiles Saturn in Pisces, setting limits in relationships.